sugimotot/btsdoc-portal/developers/testnets/private_testnet.md

 > Note: `seed-nodes = []` creates a list of empty seed nodes to avoid connecting to default hardcoded seeds.

 The below message means the initialization is complete.
+It will complete nearly instantaneously with the tiny example genesis, unless you added a ton of balances.
 Use `ctrl-c` to close the witness node.

     3501235ms th_a main.cpp:165 main] Started witness node on a chain with 0 blocks.
     3501235ms th_a main.cpp:166 main] Chain ID is 8b7bd36a146a03d0e5d0a971e286098f41230b209d96f92465cd62bd64294824

-> Note: Initialization will complete nearly instantaneously with the tiny example genesis, unless you added a ton of balances.

 As a result, you should get two items: